Kirsten Tan: Personal life

 Tan lived in Jeonju, South Korea, for a year as part of the Asian Young Filmmakers Forum.
-After this, she lived for the next two years in Chiang Mai and Bangkok in Thailand.
-During this time, she made a string of short films, formed a rock band called Century Ache, and had a shop at the Chatuchak Weekend Market where she sold T-shirts.
+For the next 2 years, she lived in Chiang Mai and Bangkok in Thailand.
+During this time, she formed a rock band called Century Ache and had a shop at the Chatuchak Weekend Market where she sold T-shirts.
 A Thai fortune-teller once said to Tan: “The gods are confused about where you sleep.”

-New York

-Tan moved to New York City in 2005, where she obtained her MFA in Directing at New York University's Tisch School of the Arts.
+Tan moved to New York in 2008, where she obtained her MFA in Directing at New York University's Tisch School of the Arts.

-Tan said that she always felt like a rolling stone in the cities that she moved to and that she never really fit in at those places.
+Tan is blind in one eye.

 Career

-Tan started her career with short films: 10 Minutes Later (2005), Fonzi (2007), Sink (2009), Cold Noodles (2010), Dahdi (2014) and Still Standing (2018).
+Tan started her career with short films which were nominated many times at the Singapore International Film Festival.
+She was awarded Best Southeast Asian Film for Dahdi, Best Director for Fonzi, and Special Jury Prize for 10 Minutes Later.
 Her films are marked by a fascination with time and a bleak humour towards existence.

 In 2017, Tan wrote and directed her debut feature film, Pop Aye.
-The film centers on a disenchanted architect who unexpectedly reunites with his long-lost elephant on the streets of Bangkok.
-The unlikely pair embark on a road trip across the country towards the rural farm where they grew up together.
-Tan has said that the film is "essentially about two wayfaring misfits — in this case, a man past his prime and his displaced street elephant — searching for meaning and belonging in space and time.”
+The film is about an architect who unexpectedly reunites with his long-lost elephant on the streets of Bangkok.
+The pair embark on a road trip across the country towards the rural farm where they grew up together.

 Pop Aye premiered in competition at Sundance as the opening film of the World Dramatic selection, and was awarded a Special Jury Prize for Screenwriting.
-It went on to pick up the Golden Eye at the Zurich Film Festival for Best International Feature Film and the VPRO Big Screen Award at the International Film Festival Rotterdam.
-Pop Aye was the first Singaporean film to win a major award at Sundance and also at Rotterdam Film Festival.
-Prime Minister of Singapore Lee Hsien Loong noted Tan's achievement, congratulating her on social media.
-The film was also Singapore's official submission to the Academy Award for Best Foreign Language Film.
+It went on to win the Golden Eye at the Zurich Film Festival for Best International Feature Film and the VPRO Big Screen Award at the International Film Festival Rotterdam.
+Pop Aye was the first Singaporean film to win a major award at Sundance and Rotterdam Film Festival.
+Prime Minister of Singapore Lee Hsien Loong noted Tan's achievement on social media.
+Tan's success in filmmaking was also mentioned in Parliament in April 2017 by Ong Ye Kung, the Minister for Education.
+The film was Singapore's official submission to the 2018 Academy Award for Best Foreign Language Film.

-Tan has also made a short film Wu Song Sha Sao which is entirely in Teochew, a Chinese dialect, as part of Singapore's first dialect film anthology in 2017.

-She is a four time nominee at the Singapore International Film Festival, and was awarded Best Southeast Asian Film for Dahdi, Best Director for Fonzi, and Special Jury Prize for 10 Minutes Later.